CraftLight-Network/Wrench/.github/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment
 include:

-* Not modifying files with harmful intentions
+* Not modifying files with harmful intent
 * Not adding commands that may offend or hurt others
 * Not addingg features that give advantages to users
 * Focusing on what is best for the community